Recruiting and hiring

 Equality monitoring

-You do not have to track how many job applications you get from different groups of people, or the characteristics of the people working for you.
+It is good practice to track how many job applications you get from different groups of people and the characteristics of the people working for you.
+This can help you:

 If you collect personal information (like ethnicity, gender, faith, sexuality) about job applicants or staff, you must protect their data.